madfields17/Project2_Farooq_Russell_Fields/readme.md

 # DATASCI 200 Project 2: Overcoming Child Support Debt: An Exploratory Data Analysis

-Welcome to DATASCI 200!
-To use this starter repo simply set up your [git client](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) and clone the repo with the SSH link.
+Welcome to our final project for DATASCI 200!
+Below you will find the links to the proposal, final report and the slide deck.
+We have also listed the main datasets we analyzed in this process.
+Lastly, we have broken down each part of our analysis and supplemental code associated with it.

 ### Links to our proposal, final report, and slide deck
 Proposal: [Project 2 Proposal (1).pdf](https://github.com/madfields17/Project2_Farooq_Russell_Fields/blob/main/Project%202%20Proposal%20(1).pdf)